AlexFBP/backphish/targets/nequi2/README.md

 propulsores-aprobados.website.
 1800 IN  A       194.164.64.208
 ```

-The entrypoint of the scam page is `https://LISTED_DOMAIN/agil.html`
+The entrypoint of the scam page is `https://LISTED_DOMAIN/agil.html` or ended in `activa.php`

 ## Mirrors down